lccortez/learning-library/oracle-integration-library/core-compentencies/insight/mapping-milestones/mapping-milestones.md

 Congratulation on completing the Process Mapping!
 The next exercise will test the mapping and showcase the Console/Dashboards.

 ## Solution
-Milestone solution will show as this:
+Milestone solution:
 ![milestonesolution1](./images/milestonesolution1.jpg " ")

-Identifiers solution will show as this:
+Identifiers solution:
 ![identifiersolution1](./images/identifiersolution1.jpg " ")

 Draft to Configured State will show as this:

-Activation will show as this:
+Activation :
 ![activate](./images/activate.jpg " ")

 ## Summary